laurentpayot/floweret/README.md

 > and( <type 1\>, <type 2\>, …, <type n\> )

+`and` is for intersection of types.
+It is useful with constraints or to specify typed arrays of a given length:

 ```js
 import { fn } from 'floweret'
 import and from 'floweret/types/and'